26 Bi-Weekly Money Challenge (click on image to print)

 Go With Passive Savings Apps

-Finally, if you’re still looking for the right challenge to fit your personality, here are a some other variations that might be worth taking a look at:
+Finally, if you’re still looking for the right money challenge to fit your personality, here are other variations of money challenges that might be worth taking a look at: